 The goal of the SAPST is to assist professionals in the field to gain an understanding of prevention principles and the application of evidence-based prevention strategies and programs.
 The training was created by the Substance Use and Mental Health Services Administration.

 The training consists of 26 hours of training and an online component (5 hours of training) which are both required for Prevention Specialist certification.
-Participants must attend all sessions to completed the SAPST course.
+Participants must attend all sessions to complete the SAPST course.

 Upon completion, participants will receive a certificate for 31 hours of participation which satisfies the Certified Prevention Specialist requirement for initial credentialing through the Iowa Board of Certification.